A teacher of parent and family education is authorized to instruct parents in an early childhood family education program.

 theories of adult development and how to apply theory when making instructional decisions; and

 how to apply the standards of effective practice in teaching adult students through a series of formal observations and directed instructional experiences with adults participating in early childhood and family education programs totaling at least 100 hours and including at least two written evaluations by faculty supervisors.

-A continuing license shall be issued and renewed according to the rules of the Board of Teaching governing continuing licensure.
+A continuing license shall be issued and renewed according to the rules of the Professional Educator Licensing and Standards Board governing continuing licensure.

 The requirements in this part for licensure as a teacher of parent and family education are effective on September 1, 2001, and thereafter.

 August 21, 2017

 Copyright © 2017 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.